 Is it Better to Do or Better to Be?

-While pondering “How to Do What You Don’t Want to Do,” I ended with doing what you don’t want to do so that you can do things you want to do, or to become something you want to become.
-I couldn’t decide at the time which is more important, doing something awesome or being something awesome.
+While pondering “How to Do What You Don’t Want to Do,” I ended the post with doing what you don’t want to do so that you can do things you want to do.
+Or to become something you want to become.
+You have to balance doing something awesome or being something extraordinary.

 The Case for Doing